 The deiri value is the difference between these two results, or 7 points.

-We may define deiri values as the difference between the count of the first stable position after Black plays first (called a Black follower) and that of the first stable White follower, assuming normally correct play.
+We may define deiri values as the difference between the count of the first stable position (also known as a stable follower) after Black plays first (called a black follower) and that of the first stable white follower, assuming normally correct play.

-Bill: In general the miai value for area scoring is one point greater than that for territory scoring, because you count the stone played as one point.
+In general the miai value for area scoring is one point greater than that for territory scoring, because one counts the stone played as one point.
 The main exceptions involve seki, because of the differences about counting points for eyes in seki.

-Bill: In an even game that is ordinarily the case.
-If each player makes the same number of moves the extra points by area scoring even out, while if Black makes one more play than White, he gets one more point by area scoring.
+If each player makes the same number of moves, the extra points due to area scoring even out, while if Black makes one more play than White, he gets one more point by area scoring.
+Thus a one-sided sente yields an extra point, while gote and double sente do not.
 However, there may be other differences related to seki and ko, depending upon the rule set.